drseu55/news-api/README.md

 ## Conventions and standards for contributing to project

 Use GitHub Flow for branch-based workflow.
-There are custom rules for linting, which can be found in `.eslintrc.cjs` file.
+There are custom rules for linting, which can be found in `.eslintrc.cjs` file and custom Prettier configuration, which can be found in `.prettierrc.cjs`.

 ### Commit message format